 There is no reason for nursing home abuse to happen in Orangeburg, South Carolina or anywhere else.
 If you or a family member is the victim of abuse in a nursing home, report the issue to authorities immediately.
-Also, you can get help from a personal injury lawyer.
+Also, you can get help from an Orangeburg personal injury lawyer.

 At the Shelly Leeke Law Firm, we handle personal injury cases against nursing homes.
 For more information, please reach out to us.
 An Orangeburg nursing home abuse attorney from our team can review your case.